 (Tip: Use a paper or plastic bag and rubber band over drying blooms to catch seeds)

-Purple coneflower seeds prefer full sun to light shade and well-drained average soil.
+Echinacea seeds prefer full sun to light shade and well-drained average soil.
 Tolerates heat and drought.
 Flowers reliably the first year from seed if sown early.

 Growing echinacea from seeds not only beautifies your garden with vibrant flowers but also allows you to tap into the plant’s medicinal arsenal.
 Heirloom echinacea seeds can yield plants renowned for boosting immunity and relieving common cold symptoms, reflecting a practice rooted in traditional herbal remedies.
 Traditional/folk applications of this plant include uses as a blood purifier for fevers and acne and treatment for infections and sores.

 Coneflowers will produce lots of seed, but you must beat the birds.
 When the blooms dry out, cut them off and hang them upside down in bunches.
 The seeds are contained in the heads between the spikes.
 Once the heads are dry and crisp, they can be lightly hand-crushed, with gloves on for protection, and the seed winnowed from the chaff.
 Contact us today to order your Heirloom seed kits, including our heirloom echinacea seeds.